copdips/copdips.github.io/_posts/2021/2021-01-22-python-requests-with-retry.md

 import backoff
 import requests
-from requests.exceptions import HTTPError
+from requests.exceptions import HTTPError import urllib3

+urllib3.disable_warnings(urllib3.exceptions.InsecureRequestWarning)

 # in an internal enterprise environment, we often need to disable the proxy and ignore the ssl check.
+Of course, if you don't trust the target, then verify the ssl.
 NO_PROXY = {"http": None, "https": None}
 COMMON_REQUESTS_PARAMS = {"verify": False, "proxies": NO_PROXY}